5 ways to maximize your college savings by year-end

 There’s still time to set up automatic contributions and increase your total contribution for the year.
 Consider leaving your automatic contributions in place without a specific end date.
 Each year, you can revisit the amount you’re saving without interrupting any scheduled contributions.

 Think about how you’re paying for education expenses this year.

 Most families aren’t able to cover 100% of their child’s total education expenses entirely from 529 assets.
 That can actually be a good thing.

-If you have to pay an education bill before year-end and you don’t use 529 assets to cover the expense, you may qualify for a federal tax incentive for higher education.
-The American Opportunity Tax Credit (AOTC), The Lifetime Learning Credit (LLC), or the tuition and fees deduction can help offset your 2021 taxes.
-(See our latest research for tips about college spending.)
+If you have to pay an education bill before year-end and you don’t use 529 assets to cover the expense, you may qualify for a federal tax incentive for higher education that can help offset your taxes.

 It’s okay if you serve store-bought cookies and contribute to your 529 account at 11:59 p.m. on December 31.
-You get things done—and thanks to you, this time of year is magical.
+Whether it's sooner or later, you get things done this holiday season.